anammy/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image8]

-The following is video of the vehicle driving autonomously in the simulator using the trained model.
+The video of the vehicle driving autonomously in the simulator using the trained model is given [here](./video.mp4)

-![alt text][video1]

 <!---<video width="320" height="240" controls>
   <source src="video.mp4" type="video/mp4">